 Students are to leave school grounds immediately after dismissal unless they are participating in authorized extracurricular programs, are seeking extra help, or have been placed in detention.
-In these instances, a teacher, advisor, or coach assumes the responsibility for the student until that student leaves school grounds or until the late bus leaves the school at 4:00 p.m.
+In these instances, a teacher, advisor, or coach assumes the responsibility for the student until that student leaves school grounds or until the late bus leaves.